Weyrd/GPTDiff/README.md

 # GPTDiff
+Little Web to use ChatGPT 4 directly in browser

+# How to use
-Just put token in main.json (Authorization Bearer... line 9) You can find it on your openai account
+Put your token in main.json (Authorization Bearer... line 9).
+You can find it on your openai account.